ibm-cloud-docs/openwhisk/cli_install.md

 After targeting your namespace, run `ibmcloud fn namespace get <namespace_name>` to see a list of all the {{site.data.keyword.openwhisk_short}} entities in your namespace.
 {: tip}

-**Example** Creating namespaces for staging and production deployments.
+#### Optional: Creating namespaces for staging and production deployments.

 You can create IAM-enabled namespaces to handle your pre-production (staging) and production {{site.data.keyword.openwhisk_short}} deployments by creating namespaces for each.
 Run [`ibmcloud fn namespace create`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_create) to create more namespaces under your organization such as "staging" and "production":